Sakthibats/socialScrape/README.md

 Tables in DB Browser for Sqlite
 ![alt text](images/image-redacted.png)

-resultant sqlite local DB can be found in results folder.
-Use DB Browser or other sql visualiser tools to browse the DB.
+Sqlite local DB can be found in results folder.
+Use [DB Browser](https://sqlitebrowser.org/dl/) or other sql visualiser tools to browse DB